Return to CHC Home Page

 Return to Diagnostic Studies ENDOTHELIAL DYSFUNCTION

-Return to Heartfixer Welcome Page The Risk Factor of Risk Factors
+Return to Medical Topics Page The Risk Factor of Risk Factors

 An EndoPAT score below 1.7 is abnormal, and correlates with endothelial dysfunction as determined by invasive testing; 1.7 to 2.0 is borderline, and a score > 2 reflects intact endothelial tone.
-However, we really should look at endothelial function in a continuous as opposed to a “cut-off” fashion, just as we look at BP, blood glucose, and cholesterol.
-When I trained a BP of 140/90, a fasting glucose of 110, and a cholesterol < 300 were considered “within normal limits”.
-We now understand that “lower is better”, so with respect to your EndoPAT score, “higher is better”.
 We will measure your endothelial status under pristine conditions, early in the day, with an empty stomach, and hopefully in a low stress environment.
 If we were to repeat your study after a sugar load or high fat meal, when you are stressed, or following exposure to cigarette smoke or automobile exhaust, we would see a decrease in your score.
 Following stent placement, the “distal vessel” (the coronary artery beyond the point of stent placement) will experience endothelial dysfunction for a period of time (and this would not be reflected in the peripheral EndoPAT measurement).
-Measures that optimize resting endothelial tone also blunt the adverse effects of these environmental/dietary endothelial stressors, so the better your resting score, the greater will be your endothelial reserve.
+While peripheral EndoPAT testing accurately reflects endothelial tone in a non-obstructed coronary vessel, a normal EndoPAT score can’t definitively exclude impaired NO generation beyond a high-grade blockage (correlating invasive testing is not possible in a severely narrowed vessel).
+Thus, we will not look at endothelial tone as “normal’ or “abnormal”, but rather on a continuous basis (like BP and lipids).
+A “higher is better” approached will be utilized in patients with active disease or multiple risk factors.

 We’ve carried out your EndoPAT evaluation and determined your score.
 Now, what can we do to increase your score and thus optimize your level of vascular protection?
 Plenty, if we understand and support the factors that contribute to endothelial health.

-When things are going well, the enzyme Nitric Oxide Synthase (NOS) converts dietary arginine into Nitric Oxide (NO).
-It is NO that dilates our vessel, renders platelets non-sticky, and resists plaque formation; it is NO that takes the “vulnerability” out of vascular biology.
-From the perspective of preventing CV disease, NO is a good thing, and we want a lot of it.
+When things are going well, the enzyme Nitric Oxide Synthase (NOS) converts dietary Arginine into Nitric Oxide (NO).
+It is NO that dilates our vessel, renders platelets non-sticky, and resists plaque formation.
+NO in turn down regulates (decrease the activity of) pro-oxidant and pro-inflammatory vascular pathways such as NADPH Oxidase (NOX in the diagram) which generates Superoxide (SO), NF-kB (inflammation amplification), and NLRP3 (activates pro-inflammatory cytokines, leading to plaque destabilization).
+It is NO that takes the “vulnerability” out of vascular biology.
+From the perspective of preventing and/or stabilizing CV disease, NO is a good thing.
+We want a lot of it.

 In biology, however, too much of a good thing, at the wrong time, can be a problem.
 Let’s say you got up one morning, left your cave, and got bit by a saber tooth tiger; your wounds bleed and your BP begins to fall.
 Or maybe you ran out of water during a trip across the desert in search of food, or you developed sepsis when a wound failed to heal.
 In these conditions, we don’t want NO dilating our blood vessels or inhibiting clot formation.
-We want the opposite, and here Mother Nature gives us Superoxide, the antagonist to NO. Superoxide is a free radical.
-It instantly degrades NO, leading to instant blood vessel constriction, immune system up regulation, and an increased clotting tendency, great ideas when you are bleeding out following the tiger bite.
-However, it is Superoxide that compromises endothelial function.
-It is Superoxide, canceling out Nitric Oxide that is the ultimate cause of cardiovascular disease.
-Mother Nature did not give us Superoxide to kill us.
-Rather, the risk factors that contribute to CV disease are interpreted by our physiology as the threats to survival commonly encountered by primitive man – hypotension, bleeding, and sepsis.
-Mother Nature misconstrues risk factors as threats, so she up regulates Superoxide and shuts down NO production, generating the chronic vascular wall inflammatory condition that today we call atherosclerosis.
+We want the opposite, and here Mother Nature gives us Superoxide (SO), the antagonist to NO. Superoxide is a free radical.
+It instantly cancels out NO, degrading it into Peroxynitrite (ONOO), a powerful free radical species that in turn converts NOS into a SO as opposed to NO generator.
+SO (or a lack of NO), in turn activates pro-oxidative and pro-inflammatory pathways.

 ADMA ——————————> Inactive